performer | composer | educator | sound engineer

 SPONGE for trombone and electronics, written for Tim Taylor

 warrior for euphonium and electronics, written for Danielle VanTuinen

-As an educator, he has worked with beginning instrumentalists through graduate students.
-He has worked with low brass students in eastern Iowa, the Tampa Bay area in Florida, and currently works with students at the Eastman School of Music teaching tuba methods courses for music education majors and secondary instrumental lessons.
+As an educator, he has worked with beginning instrumentalists through graduate students both in academic settings and privately.
+He has taught low brass lessons with students in eastern Iowa, the Tampa Bay area, and students at the Eastman School of Music and the University of Rochester.
+In addition to teaching lessons Brett taught the tuba methods course for music education majors for a total of six semesters at Eastman.
+In addition to teaching low brass, Brett has taught music technology and electronic composition both in his position as Teaching Assistant for the Eastman Audio Research Studio and privately.
 In 2016, Brett began working at Blue Lake Fine Arts Camp in Twin Lake, MI, as a counselor, tuba player, and sectional teacher.
 In the summer of 2017 he took part in their Northern Winds International Tour to Germany, Austria, and The Netherlands.

-Brett is currently attending the Eastman School of Music where he is a D.M.A. candidate in Tuba Performance and Literature.
-He is a TA for both the tuba studio and EARS (Eastman Audio Research Studio).
+Brett received his D.M.A. from the Eastman School of Music in Tuba Performance and Literature ('20).
+While at Eastman he served as Teaching Aassistant for both the tuba studio and EARS (Eastman Audio Research Studio).
 He holds a M.M. in Tuba Performance with additional studies in Electro-acoustic Composition ('16) from the University of South Florida and a B.A. in Music Technology ('14) from the University of Northern Iowa.
 His teachers include Don Harry, Jay Hunsberger, Baljinder Sekhon, Jeff Funderburk, and James Grant.
 Brett plays a Wessex Chicago Presence CC tuba and a Meinl Weston 45slp F tuba.